zilliztech/zdoc/docs/tutorials/collection/manage-collections/manage-collections-console.md

     - **Primary key field**: Available types are **Int64** or **VarChar**.
 When the field type is set to **VarChar**, specify **Max Length** for the field.
 If **Auto ID** is enabled, you do not need to configure the primary key field.

     - **Vector field**: Vector field in the collection.
-For Dedicated clusters that have been upgraded to the Beta version, you can add one or more vector fields to a collection, with a maximum of 4 vector fields per collection.
+For clusters that have been upgraded to the Beta version, you can add one or more vector fields to a collection, with a maximum of 4 vector fields per collection.
 When using multiple vector fields, you can set the same or different data types for these fields.
 For example, combine `FLOAT_VECTOR` and `BFLOAT16_VECTOR` <sup>(Beta)</sup>.
 For more information on vector field types, refer to [Schema Explained](./schema-explained).

         - **Dimension**: The dimension value of a vector field.
 The requirement for the **Dimension** value varies depending on the type of the vector field: